MannLabs/scPortrait/docs_source/pages/pipeline/segmentation.rst

 3. TimecourseSegmentation
 +++++++++++++++++++++++++

-The :func:`TimecourseSegmentation <scportrait.pipeline.segmentation.TimecourseSegmentation>` class is optimized for processing input images of the format NCXY within the context of a SPARCSpy :func:`Timecourse Project <scportrait.pipeline.project.TimecourseProject>`.
+The :func:`TimecourseSegmentation <scportrait.pipeline.segmentation.TimecourseSegmentation>` class is optimized for processing input images of the format NCXY within the context of a scPortrait :func:`Timecourse Project <scportrait.pipeline.project.TimecourseProject>`.
 It loads the input images into memory and segments them sequentially using the provided segmentation workflow.
 The resulting segmentation masks are then saved to disk.

 4. MultithreadedSegmentation
 ++++++++++++++++++++++++++++